 What are Metering Modes?

-There are a variety of different modes that you can use to best suit the photo you’re taking; in this post we’ll be looking at exactly what the modes do and when you should be using them.
+In this post we’ll be looking at exactly what the modes do and when you should be using them.

-What They do and When You Should Use Them!
+What They Do and When You Should Use Them!

 This is the most complex and modern way of metering that your camera will have.
 It collects data from across the entire frame and even gives priority to the area you’re focusing on.